davisjam/davisjam.github.io/_pages/research.md

 As discussed below, our lab's vision is to improve the quality of computing systems.
 This mandate is broadly writ; most of our projects focus on **correctness** and **security**.
 Our research often has an empirical bent, as we must understand engineering practice before we can influence it.

+This section situates our publications within their broader research ventures.
+For a full list of our publications, see [here](/publications).

 ### A practical look at regular expressions